-If a client has a therapeutic diet, a dietitian should be involved in the care plan to monitor effectiveness of the diet, and provide diet education to the patient and caregivers for increased dietary adherence.
+If a client has a therapeutic diet, a dietitian should be involved in the care plan to monitor the effectiveness of the diet and provide diet education to the patient and caregivers for increased dietary adherence.

 This is especially important as diet instructions have been found to be more effective when given at home than when given in the hospital.

 Research has also shown that home-visit nutrition education by dietitians can improve nutritional status and health outcomes in older adults (10).

 Aging is often accompanied by many physiological and pathological changes that make it difficult for older adults to meet their nutritional needs (11).

 Poor dental health, declining appetite, and chronic diseases are a few of the largest factors affecting nutrition in older adults.

 Other factors may include swallowing difficulties, diminishing senses of taste and smell, or an inability to independently shop and cook.

 Collectively, these factors put older adults at significant risk of malnutrition and can lead to poor health outcomes if appropriate interventions aren’t in place.